 Health benefits of fresh air ventilation

-We all know how good it is to breathe fresh air – it’s invigorating and makes you feel more alert.
-Bringing clean, fresh air into a building can transform the working environment – in fact the air inside ventilated buildings can be fresher and cleaner than the air outside!
+Fresh air is invigorating and is proven to make you feel more alert.
+Therefore, providing fresh air in a building can transform the working environment.
+In fact, the air inside ventilated buildings can be fresher and cleaner than the air outside!

-We know about the effects that pollution can have on our health, particularly those of us that live in built up areas or close to major road systems.
-And poor internal air quality is not only bad for productivity, it can also be bad for health and can be attributed to a variety of ailments such as asthma, eczema, colds and the flu.
+Air pollution can have a serious affect on health, particularly for those that live in built up areas or close to major road systems.
+Also, poor internal air quality isn’t good for productivity.
+It can also be attributed to a variety of ailments such as asthma, eczema, colds and the flu.

-The good news is that there are cost efficient fresh air ventilation solutions that will improve the quality of indoor and make for a much healthier working environment.
+The good news is that there are cost efficient fresh air ventilation solutions.

 The benefits of fresh air ventilation